PlayerData/playerdata_chrome_extension/README.md

 To get mergefreeze to work you will need the tokens that correlate to the project in mergefreeze.
 These are available in last pass.
 Unfortunately each project has it's own token.

 # Pager Duty
-To show pager duty incidents that are triggered in the header, you will need to enter an api key in the lists.js.
+To show pager duty incidents that are triggered in the header, you will need to enter an api key into the options screen.
 To generate an api key you can do this under settings->user settings in PagerDuty.
 This will create a user token that has the same access as your user does which is enough to see the incidents.
-Once you have the token you can then add the key into the `var pager_duty_key="<INSERT KEY HERE>";` from the `js/lists.example.js` file into your `js/lists.js`
+Once you have the token you can then add the key into the options from the pop up menu and pressing the cog icon.

 # Installation
 - Go to `chrome://extensions` in your browswer.